 If your device is lost or stolen, use can use iCloud to suspend or permanently remove the device's Apple Pay capabilities.

 Your step-by-step instructions may vary by device, but in general you:

-- Install the Android Pay app from Google Play.
-Check your device to see if Android Pay was pre-installed on it, otherwise download the Android Pay app from Google Play.
+- Install the Google Pay app from Google Play.
+Check your device to see if Google Pay was pre-installed on it, otherwise download the Google Pay app from Google Play.

 - Add your credit or debit card from Bremer Bank.
 You should have some easy on-screen instructions to help with this step.